Bombing a residential house in Mawza district during the Eid daysOctober 25, 2023

 Screenshots from Media Center of the National Resistance YouTube channel video, showing the owner of the house holding small pieces of metal in his hands that appear to be the remnants of small fragments of the munition that hit the house.
 The video was published on 23 April 2023.
 Screenshots taken by Yemeni Archive in June 2023.

-Image from Al-Hadath Al-Yamani tweet of the site of the incident, it is possible to see the presence of a half-circular broken disk, pieces of various fragments, and a thin piece of metal marked with small holes in two parallel lines at one end (marked by a red rectangle), possibly belonging to the ammunition that hit the house.
+Image from Al-Hadath Al-Yamani tweet of the site of the incident, it is possible to see the presence of a half-circular broken disk, pieces of various fragments, and a thin piece of metal marked with small holes in two parallel lines at one end (marked by a white, dashed-oval), possibly belonging to the ammunition that hit the house.
 Tweet posted on April 22, 2023.
 Illustrations created by the Yemeni Archive.

 The Joint Forces on the western coast accused the Ansar Allah Houthi forces of being responsible for bombing the house, given their control over the area where the house is located.
 The same accusations were leveled by local media, most of which are anti-Ansar Allah Houthi.
 No statements were made by Ansar Allah Houthi affiliated forces or from independent parties.